Opinion: Nigeria at 60 — The young make the difference | DW | 30.09.2020

 In the world of business, many young Nigerians are giving their best not only to survive, but also to provide a livelihood for others working for their companies.

-While the debate over Nigeria's past achievements is interesting, a more pressing question is: what can Nigeria do to help ensure that its young people can compete on the world stage and how to create an environment where they don't just survive, but can also thrive?
+While the debate over Nigeria's past achievements is interesting, a more pressing question is: What can Nigeria do to help ensure that its young people can compete on the world stage and what is the best way to create an environment where they don't just survive, but can also thrive?

 Nigeria's youth is resilient but needs to be supported to thrive